spacehuhn/wifi_keylogger/README.md

 ## Introduction ##

 Using an Arduino with an ATmega32u4 (which can emulate a keyboard) and a USB host shield, this combination can be used as a keylogger.
-The addition of an ESP8266 allows to store and retrieve the keystrokes in a log file.
+The addition of an ESP8266 allows you to store and retrieve the keystrokes in a log file.

 **This is just a proof of concept**
 Please don't expect this to work with every keyboard layout!